asmaloney/gactar/README.md

     }
    ```

-   The CCM Suite implementation _fails silently_ when given invalid variable names which makes it difficult to catch errors & can result in incorrect output.
-Instead of ignoring the incorrect variable, output a nice error message so it's obvious what the problem is:
+   The CCM Suite implementation _fails silently_ when given invalid variables which makes it difficult to catch errors & can result in incorrect output.
+Instead of ignoring the incorrect variable, gactar outputs a nice error message so it's obvious what the problem is:

    ```
    recall statement variable '?ojb' not found in matches for production 'initialRetrieve' (line 58)